amaldu/data-science-katas/README.md

 ```
 poetry run python sql/migrate.py
 ```
-Refresh and you should see them:
+Refresh localhost postgres and you should see them:

    <p align="center">